vincentbarr/vincentbarr.github.com/_posts/2019-08-19-doing-better.md

 We ask low-effort questions because it’s easy.
 And we’re lazy.

-We expect others to interpret our implicit needs with little more information, fill in the gaps, and then give us a solution.
+We expect others to interpret our implicit needs with little information, fill in the gaps, and then give us a solution.

 ‘Is everything okay?’ is a catch-all we may ask our loved ones to gauge how their day went, whether our behavior was appropriate, and if their love for us remains strong, among other things.